 Market conditions rule the trading world.
 If conditions are bad, trading can be difficult.
 When the markets are good, trading is easier.
 Study them and take advantage of them as much as possible when trading.

-There are many things that affect market conditions.
+Many things affect market conditions.
 Read more below to learn what affects the markets and how you can be prepared.

 - Economy: whether it’s up or down.

-- Monetary and fiscal policies affect economy which affects markets.
+- Monetary and fiscal policies affect the economy, which affects markets.

-- Interest rates also affect economy and market conditions.
+- Interest rates also affect the economy and market conditions.